About Fog City Termite Removal Experts

 We are one of the reputable termite inspection providers in San Francisco.
-Our licensed experts access the termite damage extent and design an appropriate action plan to prevent the problem.
+Our experts access the termite damage extent and design an appropriate action plan to prevent the problem.

 We aim to treat the current termite problem and offer genuine solutions to keep your home from pest infestation in the future.

 5 things you must know about termites

 There is a lot to learn about termites, and a few facts are just not enough.
 However, we curated a list of top 5 facts any homeowner must know – if not all.